meshery/meshery/docs/pages/service-meshes/adapters.md

 # Service Mesh Adapters
 As the multi-mesh manager, Meshery offers support for more adapters than any other project or product in the world.
-Meshery uses adapters for managing the its various service meshes.
+Meshery uses adapters for managing the various service meshes.

 ## What are Meshery Adapters?